 Address: Castle Hill, Doune FK16 6EA

-There surely can’t be a historical site in Scotland that has had such a recent surge in visitor numbers as Doune Castle in Perthshire, and it’s author Diana Gabaldon who can be thanked for the explosion of interest in the attraction thanks to her recently televised bodice-ripping tales of time travel in 18th-century Scotland.
+There surely can’t be a historical site in Scotland that has had such a recent surge in visitor numbers as Doune Castle in Perthshire, and it’s the author Diana Gabaldon who can be thanked for the explosion of interest in the attraction, due to her recently televised bodice-ripping tales of time travel in 18th-century Scotland.

 But there’s more to this historic building than TV shows.
 Built in the 13th-century, the castle was at one time the official residence of the Duke of Albany and was a showcase for his wealth and power.
 That’s something that can be clearly seen as you make your way through the maze of rooms and corridors inside the castle, with enormous spaces like the Great Hall giving you some idea of the importance that was given to entertaining guests back in those days.